cbadillac/matrix-skills/python/README.md

 # Python Matrix
+The most important concepts and technologies that a Python developer should know are marked with `***`.

 ## Paradigms
 ### Structured Programming
 Know how to write a program using ordered statements or subroutines.
 Be familiar with control structures in Python and in general.
 Determine which control structure is more suitable to solve different problems.